BackofenLab/IntaRNA/README.md

 Vienna RNA package is used (see respective documentation).

-To increase prediction quality and to reduce the computational complexity, the number of unpaired bases between intermolecular base pairs is restricted (similar to internal loop length restrictions in single RNA folding algorithm).
+To increase prediction quality and to reduce the computational complexity, the number of unpaired bases between intermolecular base pairs is restricted via `--intLoopMax` (similar to internal loop length restrictions in single RNA folding algorithm).
 The upper bound can be set independently for the query and target sequence via `--qIntLoopMax` and `--tIntLoopMax`, respectively, and defaults to 16.